-The CPP Investment Board has developed a conversion plan and has identified the current significant differences between IFRS and GAAP.
-The impact that IFRS could have on the operations, financial position and results of operations of the CPP Investment Board is not yet determinable, as the accounting standards under IFRS continue to change.
+The CPP Investment Board has developed an IFRS conversion plan and has identified the current significant differences between IFRS and GAAP.
+The impact of IFRS on the CPP Investment Board's operations, financial position and results of operations upon the adoption of IFRS is not yet determinable since the accounting standards under IFRS continue to change.